shawnt54/powerhouse-ecommerce/README.md

-# eCommerce Applicate for Powerhouse Motorsports
+# eCommerce Application for Powerhouse Motorsports